 Records of different tables can be connected with each other: TeamDesk allows a user to relate records of one table to records of another table.

-The system presupposes two main types of relationship between records:
+The system presupposes two main types of relationship between records: one-to-many relation and many-to-many relation.

 Let’s assume that in your database you created two tables.
 The first is called Projects, it comprises information about projects.
 The second is Clients where clients’ profiles are stored.
 Every project is ordered by a client; some clients order many projects, while each project can be related to only one client.
 To link Projects and Clients, create a relation between these tables.
 Records are related by their key columns’ values.
 By default, the Id column is set as the key column.
 The relation allows selection of a client record (Client Id value) for each project record (Project Id value).
 As a result clients’ names will be displayed in the Projects table.